YuxiangWang0525/Minecraft-Bans-Unify-WebUI/README.md

 - [ ] MaxBans
 - [ ] BanManager

- **Never**:LiteBans Because Litebans already has a complete WebUI and is commercial software, we are unable to support it
+ **Never:LiteBans**   Because Litebans already has a complete WebUI and is commercial software, we are unable to support it